Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 May 12, 2015

 Do you miss working in the pre-BYOD era?
 Well, think about those dingy cubicles, the fixed office hours, the laggy internet, the grumpy old workstations and the archaic command lines.
 I bet you can hardly remember those fondly.
 If you still do, well, it’s never coming back.
 Bring Your Own Device (BYOD) is here to stay and so are the associated risks.
 Here is a round-up of the major aspects starting with some positive elements.

-– a Bring Your Own Device implementation is no different.
+A Bring Your Own Device implementation is no different.
 If you implement BYOD without a clear mobility strategy, you might end up losing more than just money.
-Your might still manage to bring about a few high-fives among your employees but the IT department would surely be scrambling to keep pace.
+You might still manage to bring about a few high-fives among your employees, but the IT department would surely be scrambling to keep pace.